With COP26 fast approaching, the UK needs to turn words into actions when it comes to Green Finance Leadership and financing the transition.

-- The transition must be framed in terms of the opportunities, not of the costs.
+- The framing of the transition must be in terms of the opportunities, not the costs.
 We need to think about the long-term profit, productivity, and environmental gains, and about the potential benefits to the Government’s levelling up agenda.

 - Resilience shone out as a key theme from the panellists.
 Any strategic plan should integrate systemic resilience and physical risks.

 - There was a clear recognition of the important role for the state in setting a strategy – with a very clear role for public policy.

 - The possibilities are very strong, and the way forward for government is clear – with the following milestones approaching swiftly: the Net Zero Strategy, COP26, and the 2022 review of the Green Finance Strategy.

 A stitch in time saves nine (and then some) when it comes to climate action – and nowhere is this more apparent than in mobilizing finance for the transition.
 A proactive approach can repair the damage of the market failure that is climate change, bake in future cost savings and spread the benefits of the transition across the whole of the UK.